pdf-raku/PDF-API6/README.md

 BlackGenerationFunction | BG2 | A function that calculates the level of the black colour component to use when converting RGB colours to CMYK
 BlendMode | BM | The current blend mode to be used in the transparent imaging model |
 Flatness | FT | The precision with which curves are rendered on the output device.
 The value of this parameter gives the maximum error tolerance, measured in output device pixels; smaller numbers give smoother curves at the expense of more computation | 1.0
-Halftone dictionary | HT |  A halftone screen for gray and colour rendering MiterLimit | ML | number The maximum length of mitered line joins for stroked paths |
+Halftone | HT |  A halftone screen for gray and colour rendering MiterLimit | ML | number The maximum length of mitered line joins for stroked paths |
 OverPrintMode | OPM | A flag specifying whether painting in one set of colorants should cause the corresponding areas of other colorants to be erased or left unchanged | false
 OverPrintPaint | OP | A code specifying whether a colour component value of 0 in a DeviceCMYK colour space should erase that component (0) or leave it unchanged (1) when overprinting | 0